 Traffic intersections can be incredibly dangerous.
 In fact, statistics show that approximately 33 percent of all traffic accidents occur at the intersection of two roads.
 A staggering number of these car accidents happen at red and yellow lights.

 Yellow lights are supposed to warn drivers that the signal will be changing shortly and encourage them to slow to a stop.
 However, many drivers see a yellow traffic signal and immediately get the urge to speed up and beat the light before it turns red.
 Dangerous driving behaviors like this one put everyone on California’s roads in danger.
-Contact the Los Angeles personal injury attorneys at Citywide Law Group if you’ve been hurt in red/yellow light accident.
+Contact the Los Angeles car accident lawyers at Citywide Law Group if you’ve been hurt in red/yellow light accident.

 Causes of California Intersection Accidents